- DH = Dear Husband

 After a very encouraging start in June of 2012, we had to put our debt-repayment on hold for September and October.
 DH had been to a conference in the U.S. and he had suffered a gall bladder attack.
 He’d had to give a deposit of $2,500 for his few hours in a hospital, with another $3,000+ owing.
 It took weeks to sort out the insurance coverage.

-Everything settled in our favour with the insurance, and our financial stars aligned to allow us to pay off a lot all at once.
-November brought us to the end of our consumer debt ($21,400).
-DH’s over-the-top business in December allowed us to pay $10,000 off of our business debt ($80,800).
+Everything settled in our favour, and our financial stars aligned to allow us to pay off a lot all at once.
+November brought us to the end of our consumer debt which had been $21,400.
+DH’s over-the-top business in December allowed us to pay $10,000 off of our business debt of $80,800.

 Our debt-payoff rate decreased through most of 2013.
 We had to save for a new roof, and in the spring, DH’s business slowed down.
 I had to learn patience on both fronts, and the big victory of the year was that for the first time in our lives, we paid for a big purchase – the roof – with money on hand.

 After having paid for the roof, we were eager to speed up payments against our huge business debt.
 Our rate of repayment increased overall, but there was nothing smooth about it.
 A month of great income and low expenses would be followed by a month of slow business and vet bills.
 One month, we paid a whopping $5,000 off the business debt.
 For two months, we couldn’t pay off anything.
 It was a bumpy ride through 2014, and as our attitudes did some re-shaping, we began to recognize in ourselves a draw towards greater simplicity and minimalism.

 The bumps of 2014 continued into the first half of 2015, but then … we paid off the business debt!
 We were debt-free except for the mortgage!
 From June of 2015, our debt-repayment pace became smoother and slower.
 Why slower?
 3 reasons: